-Initial sales/ presales activities are usually handled by one of Signicat’s Key Account Managers.
-He/ she will inform the customer about relevant products, services, and ID-solutions.
+Initial sales/ presales activities are usually handled by one of Signicat’s key account managers.
+They will inform the customer about relevant products, services and ID solutions.

-If the customer agrees with Signicat, contracts will be signed:
+If the customer comes to an agreement with Signicat, contracts will be signed:

-- The customer selects products, services, and ID-solutions, and signs agreement with Signicat.
+- The customer selects products, services and ID solutions, and signs an agreement with Signicat.

 National identification numbers

-Roles and authorizations are not standardized among the ID-solutions and may vary.
-One of the Signicat’s Operations specialists may advise the customer in this regard.
+Roles and authorizations are not standardized among the ID solutions and may vary.
+One of Signicat’s Operations specialists may advise the customer in this regard.
 Typical authorizations are:

-Some ID-authorities require performance of formal ID-specific tests before merchant certificates for production can be issued.
+Some ID authorities require performance of formal ID-specific tests before merchant certificates for production can be issued.
 If necessary, Signicat may advise the customer about the procedures.
-This requirement applies to the following ID-solutions:

-Signicat supports two different protocols for the authentication service: SAML 1.1 and SAML 2.0.
-Normally the customer selects SAML protocol according to own policy and technical platform.
-The selected SAML protocol affects the configuration of the service, and if a client library from Signicat is needed or not.
+Signicat supports authentication protocols like OpenID Connect, SAML 1.1 and SAML 2.0.
+The selected protocol affects the configuration of the service, and if a client library from Signicat is needed or not.

 Remark: It is quite possible to use a SAML client kit from other parties than Signicat.
 However, this requires that Signicat’s SAML signing certificate is configured with this client kit.

-- Use of Signicat’s signature and archive web services require client authentication of the customer’s application.
+- Use of Signicat’s signature and archive web services requires client authentication of the customer’s application.
 A client SSL certificate for the web services, issued by Signicat, must be installed in this application.

 - Signicat’s PAdES product may need an enterprise certificate for signing OCSP requests.
-This requirement applies to Buypass.
+This requirement applies to Buypass specifically.

 - Signicat’s SSO product requires a SAML signature certificate that represents the SSO partner.
 This certificate must be installed in Signicat’s production environment.

-If the customer orders several sub-domains, we have to establish one customer configuration for each sub-domain.
+If the customer orders several subdomains, we will need to establish one customer configuration for each subdomain.
 This is due to system requirements.